 How to use a CallRail tracking number in a GMB listing

-How to track callers from your website who first clicked your GMB listing
+How to track callers from other sources who first clicked your GMB listing

-However, people can also click on the “website” button included in the GMB listing, go to your website, and call you from the number listed there.
+In addition to contacting you through the phone number shown in your listing, people can also click on the listing's “website” button, go to your website, and call you from the number listed there.
 CallRail’s advanced tracking capabilities can trace these calls back to your GMB listing as well.